Tim King: Awards and media

 King has been recognized by Black Entertainment Television, Ebony Magazine, Jet Magazine, Crain's Chicago Business, and The Grio for his leadership within the African-American and Chicago communities.
 In 2006, he was named one of Crain’s "Forty under Forty."
 In February 2009, he was named one of the top 100 African-American "History Makers in the Making" by The Grio.

 In March 2010, King was named ABC World News Tonight's "Person of the Week" along with the students of Urban Prep Academies.
 The honor was given to coincide with the school's announcement that 100% of the first graduating class had been accepted to a 4-year college or university.
 Later that year, he was further honored with the American Association of Blacks in Higher Education’s “Pacesetter’s Award” and the “Phoenix Award for Education” from Alpha Phi Alpha fraternity.
 In connection with Urban Prep, he has also been named a “Man of the Year” by Men’s Journal, and has been a finalist in GQ Magazine’s “Better Men Better World” search as well as Chicago Magazine’s “Chicagoan of the Year.”
 In 2014, King was invited to attend the 2014 BET Awards to receive The Shine A Light Award for his work with Urban Prep Academies.
 In 2012, King appeared on The Moth to tell the true story of welcoming one of his students into his home.
-On January 19, 2019, King was honored at the 27th Annual Bounce Trumpet Awards held in Atlanta, GA with the Education Excellence Award.
+On January 19, 2019, King was honored at the 27th Annual Bounce Trumpet Awards held in Atlanta with the Education Excellence Award.